ContainerSolutions/terraform-mesos/README.md

 ```

 ### VPN configuration

+Ports 80, 443 and 22 are open on all the machines within the cluster.
+Accessing other ports, e.g. Mesos GUI (port 5050) or Marathon GUI (port 8080) is only possible with VPN connection set up.

 Use the following command to get the location of `client.ovpn` file, that was created as part of the cluster provisioning.